-Choose [File an option. e Numbering], and then choose Continuous Images are numbered consecutively (until the 9999th shot is taken/saved) even if you switch memory cards.
+Choose [File Numbering], and then choose an option.

+Continuous consecutively (until the 9999th shot is taken/saved) even if you switch memory cards.
+Auto Reset Image numbering is reset to 0001 if you switch memory cards, or when a new folder is created.